centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/upgrade-mariadb.md

     rpm --erase --nodeps --verbose MariaDB-server MariaDB-client MariaDB-shared MariaDB-compat MariaDB-common
     ```

     > During this uninstallation step, you may encounter an error because one or several MariaDB packages are missing.
-In that case, you have to execute the uninstallation command not including the missing package.
+In that case, you have to execute the uninstallation command without including the missing package.

     For instance, you get the following error message: